lotaris/jee-rest/README.md

 </dependency>
 ```

-**Remark:** You will not specify the `version` because this already done in the parent pom file.
-This means that the version is inherited.
-The `scope` is there to manage properly the packaging and the dependencies packaged in the different jar/war/ear files.
+**Note:** You will not specify the version because this already done in the parent `pom.xml` file.
+This means that the
+version is inherited.
+The `<scope>` is there to manage properly the packaging and the dependencies packaged in the
+different jar/war/ear files.

-And finally, you need to put the dependency in your WAR and WAR-Test modules. (`<artifactIdPrefix>/<artifactIdPrefix>-war/pom.xml` and `<artifactIdPrefix>/<artifactIdPrefix>-war-test/pom.xml`).
-Again, you will add the dependency in the `dependencies`.
+Finally, you need to put the dependency in your WAR and WAR-Test modules. (`<artifactIdPrefix>/<artifactIdPrefix>-war/pom.xml`
+and `<artifactIdPrefix>/<artifactIdPrefix>-war-test/pom.xml`).
+Again, dependency goes under `dependencies`:

 ```xml
 <dependency>